ritik777/Anomaly-detection-in-time-series-data/README.md

 # Anomaly-detection-in-time-series-data

 # Description
-This is a jupyter notebook for the anomaly detection project of equipment failure using machine learning best practices on time series data.
+This is a jupyter notebook for the anomaly detection project of equipment failure using machine learning best practices on time series data. (kaggle case study)

 # Approach
 Cleaned the data